coreinfrastructure/best-practices-badge/criteria.md

 *Secure development knowledge*

-- <a name="know-secure-design"></a> At least one of the primary developers MUST know how to design secure software.
+- <a name="know-secure-design"></a>The project MUST have at least one primary developer who knows how to design secure software.
 This requires understanding the following design principles, including the 8 principles from [Saltzer and Schroeder](http://web.mit.edu/Saltzer/www/publications/protection/):
     - economy of mechanism (keep the design as simple and small as practical, e.g., by adopting sweeping simplifications)
     - fail-safe defaults (access decisions should deny by default)
     - complete mediation (every access that might be limited must be checked for authority and be non-bypassable)